Graph Neural Network for Traffic Forecasting: A Survey: Graphs and Graph Neural Networks

 Of the additional GNN components adopted in the surveyed studies, convolutional GNNs are the most popular, while recurrent GNN~\citep{scarselli2008graph} and Graph Auto-Encoder (GAE)~\citep{kipf2016variational} are used less frequently.
-We further categorize convolutional GNNs into the following five types: (1) Graph Convolutional Network (GCN)~\citep{kipf2017semi}, (2) Diffusion Graph Convolution (DGC)~\citep{atwood2016diffusion}, (3) Message Passing Neural Network (MPNN)~\citep{gilmer2017neural}, (4) GraphSAGE~\citep{hamilton2017inductive}, and (5) Graph Attention Network (GAT)~\citep{velivckovic2018graph}.
-These relevant graph neural networks are listed chronologically in Figure~\ref{fig:fig1}.
+We further categorize convolutional GNNs into the following five types: (1) GCN~\citep{kipf2017semi}, (2) DGC~\citep{atwood2016diffusion}, (3) MPNN~\citep{gilmer2017neural}, (4) GraphSAGE~\citep{hamilton2017inductive}, and (5) GAT~\citep{velivckovic2018graph}.
+These relevant graph neural networks are listed chronologically in Figure~\ref{fig:gnns}.
 While different GNNs can be used for traffic forecasting, a general design pipeline is proposed in~\citep{zhou2018graph} and suggested for future studies as follows: \begin{enumerate} \item Find graph structure.
 As discussed in Section IV, different traffic graphs are available. \item Specify graph type and scale.
 The graphs can be further classified into different types if needed, e.g., directed/undirected graphs, homogeneous/heterogeneous graphs, static/dynamic graphs.
 For most cases in traffic forecasting, the graphs of the same type are used in a single study.
 As for the graph scale, the graphs in the traffic domain are not as large as those for the social networks or academic networks with millions of nodes and edges. \item Design loss function.
 The training setting usually follows the supervised approach, which means the GNN-based models are firstly trained on a training set with labels and then evaluated on a test set.
 The forecasting task is usually designed as the node-level regression problem.
-Based on these considerations, the proper loss function and evaluation metrics can be chosen, e.g., Root Mean Square Error (RMSE) and Mean Absolute Error (MAE). \item Build model using computational modules.
+Based on these considerations, the proper loss function and evaluation metrics can be chosen, e.g., root mean square error (RMSE), mean absolute error (MAE) and mean absolute percentage error (MAPE). \item Build model using computational modules.
 The GNNs discussed in this section are exactly those which have already been used as computational modules to build forecasting models in the surveyed studies. \end{enumerate}